The following are the most common questions our guests have.

 Portuguese is the official language of Brazil, which is very similar to Spanish.
 The guides can communicate very well in English, especially as it pertains to fishing.
 Your onboard host is American and will assist you with any inquiries you may have.

 Absolutely.
-Brazil hosted the World Cup in 2014 and the Olympic Games in 2016 for a good reason... it is one of the safest countries in South America and Manaus is one of the friendliest cities in Brazil.
-Capt Peacock provides transfers and tours in order to not only ensure your comfort, but also your convenience when dealing with a foreign language (Portuguese) and a different culture.
+Brazil hosted the World Cup in 2014 and the Olympic Games in 2016 for a good reason... it is one of the safest countries in South America, and Manaus is one of the friendliest cities in Brazil.
+Capt Peacock provides transfers and tours to not only ensure your comfort but also your convenience when dealing with a foreign language (Portuguese) and a different culture.

-Our exclusive lure kit comes as the result of our guides who have fished the Rio Negro all their life and know it and it isn't inhabitants like the back of their hands.
+Our exclusive lure kit came as the result of our guides who have fished the Rio Negro all their life and knew it, and it isn't inhabitants like the back of their hands.
 Each kit contains an UNLIMITED supply of brand-new topwater, jerk baits, and jigs.
-Lure kits are $395 per person and discounts are given to couples and those that fish together.
+Lure Kits are $395 per person and discounts are given to couples and those that fish together.

 Again, leasing of our lure kit ensures that the trip doesn’t end with a lost jig or if a Peacock Bass steals a woodchopper as leasing an UNLIMITED supply.